LoadStar822/Chimera/README.md

 ## Project Overview

 **Chimera** is a versatile **metagenomic classification tool** developed by **Qinzhong Tian**, designed to simplify and accelerate the process of analyzing large-scale metagenomic datasets.
 Chimera integrates efficient algorithms and user-friendly features to deliver fast, accurate, and scalable metagenomic classification.

-The current version (1.0) leverages an advanced **interleaved cuckoo filter** to construct classification databases, ensuring both rapid processing and high accuracy.
+The current version (1.1) introduces **abundance analysis**, along with the calculation of **Shannon** and **Simpson indices** for diversity assessment.
+Additionally, it enhances classification accuracy by incorporating the **LCA (Lowest Common Ancestor)** algorithm.
+Previous innovations, such as the **interleaved cuckoo filter** for constructing classification databases, ensure rapid processing and high accuracy, maintaining Chimera’s cutting-edge performance.

 ### 🔍 Interactive NCBI Dataset Downloads